Render vs Cloudflare Pages for Solo Developers

 Scope of hosting.
 Render hosts anything: web servers, APIs, databases, background workers, cron jobs.
 It's a general-purpose platform.
 Cloudflare Pages hosts static sites and JAMstack apps with lightweight serverless functions.
 If your application needs a persistent backend process, a database, or background workers, Render handles all of that.
 Cloudflare Pages does not.

 Edge distribution.
-Cloudflare Pages serves from 300+ edge locations globally with no configuration needed.
+Cloudflare Pages serves from a 337-city edge network spanning more than 100 countries, with no configuration needed.
 Every visitor hits the nearest Cloudflare node.
-Render deploys to a single region (Oregon or Frankfurt).
+Render deploys to one of 5 fixed regions (Oregon, Ohio, Virginia, Frankfurt, or Singapore), and each service lives in a single region.
 For content-heavy sites and static pages, Cloudflare's edge network delivers faster load times worldwide.

 Free tier value.
 Cloudflare Pages' free tier is genuinely production-grade.
 Unlimited bandwidth, unlimited sites, no cold starts, and 500 builds per month.
 Render's free tier is useful for prototyping but has cold starts on web services and a 90-day PostgreSQL limit.
 For static sites and JAMstack, Cloudflare's free tier is significantly better.

 Server-side capabilities.
 Render runs full backend applications.
 Django, Express, Rails, FastAPI, anything that runs in a container.
-Cloudflare Pages Functions are limited to the Workers runtime: JavaScript/TypeScript only, with restrictions on execution time (50ms CPU on free tier, 10ms on Workers paid plan for unbound tasks up to 30s).
-Complex backends don't fit the Workers model.
+Cloudflare Pages Functions are limited to the Workers runtime, JavaScript and TypeScript only, with hard execution caps.
+The Workers free plan allows 10 ms of CPU time per request and 100,000 requests per day, while the paid plan defaults to a 30 second CPU limit that you can raise to 5 minutes through configuration.
+Complex backends that need persistent processes or long compute do not fit the Workers model.

 Database options.
 Render includes managed PostgreSQL in the dashboard.
 Cloudflare offers D1 (SQLite at the edge), KV (key-value store), and R2 (object storage) as separate products.
 D1 is great for read-heavy workloads, but it's not a drop-in replacement for a traditional PostgreSQL database.